to make a

-CDDA proceedings usually have to be commenced against the Director within two years of the date of the formal insolvency of the company to which they relate, and Director Disqualification lasts between 2 and 15 years, depending on the severity of the admitted/proved unfit conduct.
+CDDA proceedings usually have to be commenced against the Director within three years of the date of the formal insolvency of the company to which they relate, and Director Disqualification lasts between 2 and 15 years, depending on the severity of the admitted/proved unfit conduct.

 Such proceedings usually have to demonstrate that the Director has been involved in or allowed others to be involved in “Unfit Conduct”, usually arising out of a failed company.
 The question of what constitutes “Unfit Conduct” has to be determined on the facts of each case.